Futures Funding Rate Strategy | Using Binance & FTX To Arbitrage Funding Rates

 Funding rates on Binance are collected every hour and we can see that some crypto assets have reached more than 1% a day.
 Essentially anyone who is short on the DEFI-USDT contract will be collecting 0.3714% every eight hours to hold that position.

 Now 1% doesn’t sound like a lot but when this is compounded daily it results in a 3678% APY.
 If this opportunity lasts a year (which is somewhat unlikely at these unsustainable levels).

 But the catch is that if the underlying asset goes up in price by more than 1% a day then it will lose money.
 This is why it’s necessary to hedge the position by buying the same amount of the crypto asset on spot markets.

 So for example purchase 1 BTC on spot markets and short sell 1 BTC-PERP futures contract to collect the funding rate fee.
 This will hedge the position so that if Bitcoin goes up or down it doesn’t matter and the two positions will balance each other out.

-We will need to split our capital in half to do this reducing the strategies APY to 1839% if you calculate in the cost of capital required to hedge the position.
+If we are not using leverage then we will need to split our capital in half to do this reducing the strategies returns if you calculate in the cost of capital required to hedge the position.